Kalsoy Island aerial view

 By Verified Expert

-Kalsoy island is located in the northern part of the Faroe Islands.
+Kalsoy Island is located in the northern part of the Faroe Islands.
 The west side of the island is made of an impressive black basalt wall.
 The eastern side is green with verdant slopes.
 The island stretches over 18 km (11 miles).
-Here you will find four villages nestled in beautiful valleys.
+Here you will find four tiny settlements nestled in beautiful valleys.

-Only 80 people live on Kalsoy island.
-The most populous village is Húsar with just more than 30 people.
-These are the four villages on Kalsoy island:
+Only 80 people live on Kalsoy Island.
+The most populous place is Húsar with just more than 30 people.
+These are the four settlements on Kalsoy Island:

 • Syðradalur